-Dunkery Beacon Walk
+Dunkery Beacon Short Circular Walk Map

 This walk climbs to Dunkery Beacon on Dunkery Hill, the highest point in Exmoor and Somerset.
 From the 1,703 feet (519 metre) summit there are fabulous views over Exmoor, the Brecon Beacons, Bodmin Moor, Dartmoor, the Severn Bridges and the Bristol and English Channels.